Danny Shelton: New York Giants

 On March 29, 2021, Shelton signed a one-year deal with the New York Giants.
 He played in 13 games, recording 31 total tackles and .5 sacks.

 Kansas City Chiefs

 Shelton signed with the Kansas City Chiefs on August 15, 2022.
-He was released on August 30, 2022 and signed to the practice squad the next day.
+He was released on August 30, 2022, and signed to the practice squad the next day.
 Shelton won his second Super Bowl ring when the Chiefs defeated the Philadelphia Eagles in Super Bowl LVII.
 He signed a reserve/future contract on February 15, 2023.

+On August 29, 2023, Shelton was released by the Chiefs and re-signed to the practice squad.
+He was released on September 19.

 NFL career statistics

 Personal life

 Shelton's mother is Samoan, and his father is Peruvian.
 He often speaks with pride about his Samoan heritage and dons a lavalava, a traditional Polynesian cloth worn like a kilt or skirt.

 On May 1, 2011, Shelton and his brothers were involved in an altercation at an apartment complex in Auburn, Washington.
 One brother died of a gunshot wound, while another was wounded in the incident.